ProjectNeura/leads-docs/docs/vec/vc.md

 - What is SFT?
     - SFT, which stands for System Failure Tracer, allows different components to throw errors into a unified manager so that those error collection components can retrieve these errors.
+- How are devices updated, actively or passively?
+    - Regular devices are normally updated actively, meaning that whenever [`read()`](#leads.dt.device.Device.read) is called, it will acquire a new value.
+    - Shadow devices (devices that run in separate threads) are usually updated passively, meaning that it only updates when notified.
+For example, Arduino boards are updated when a message is received.
+Every time [`read()`](#leads.dt.device.Device.read) is called, it will return that last updated value.

 ### GUI